carmelopullara/web-ble-test/description.md

 **Detail view**

 Once the detail view is rendered, the `useEffect` hook is called.
-It first calls the `read` method to retrieve the battery level, and then it subscribes to the device and updates the battery level when the value changes.
+It first invokes the `read` method to retrieve the battery level, and then it subscribes to the device and updates the battery level when the value changes.
 The hook returns a function that unsubscribes and removes the event listeners, in order to avoid state updates on a unmounted component.

 I complied with the WebBle interface you provided in the Notion doc, but the `device` parameter in the `connect`, `read`, `subscribe` and `disconnect` methods is not actually used because the device is already returned by the main process.

+To run the application:

+`yarn dev`